windmill-labs/windmilldocs/docs/misc/15_css_editor/index.md

 ## Class Identifiers

 For a more granular control, specific classes have been added to each component.
 These class identifiers make it easier to target and globally style individual components across your app.
-Here is a list of some of the specific classes available:
+Here are examples of classes, and are listed in the [Helper Block](#class-identifiers-helpers) as well:

 - `wm-container`
 - `wm-list`